-I felt badly to still be the cause of such deep worry, even seven years later.
+I felt badly to still be the cause of such deep worry, even all these years later.

-I fully realize my metster friends literally (okay, almost literally), live under the weight of that ton of bricks every single day.
+Sure, I realize my metster friends literally (okay, almost literally), live under the weight of that ton of bricks every single day.

 I am lucky.